FlamePYB/YapBuddy/README.md

 - Only remembers conversation context during your session.
 - No chat history is saved between sessions.
 - Replies are basic; complex interactions may not be handled.
-- No GUI (graphical interface) yet.
+- No animation (graphical interface) yet.
+- Occasional lag

 ---

 ## Future Plans

 - Add persistent memory for conversations.
-- Improve response quality and context handling.
+- Improve response quality.
-- Create a GUI.
 - Enable the bot to perform simple actions.

 ---